dnlolski/ZGFuaWVsLW9sc3pld3NraQ-/README.md

 6. celery -A rest_api_fetcher beat -l info --scheduler django_celery_beat.schedulers:DatabaseScheduler
 7. For cUrl testing.
 DRF requires content-type specified.
 So just add another switch to command, like so -H "Content-Type:application/json"

-Thank you for this opportunity.
-Was fun to write this small assignment.

-Regards,
-Daniel